ispeters/async_scope/let_async_scope.md

 from `let_async_scope` is propagated via the internal receiver to all senders spawned using the supplied scope token.

-If the callable passed to `let_async_scope` throws an exception, or any sender spawned using the scope token completes `set_error` or `set_stopped`, then a stop request is propagated to all outstanding senders spawned using the scope token.
+If the callable passed to `let_async_scope` throws an exception, or any of the senders associated with the scope complete with an error, then a stop request is propagated to all outstanding senders spawned using the scope token.

+If either the function passed to `let_async_scope` throws an exception, or any of the senders associated with the async scope complete with an error, then that exception or error completion is used as the completion of the sender returned from `let_async_scope`.
+This applies even if the function passed to `let_async_scope` returns normally; in that case the return value is discarded in favour of the error return.
+If multiple errors are raised, one of them is chosen to be used as the completion of the sender returned from `let_async_scope`; all other errors are discarded.

 ## Wording

+Please note: this wording is incomplete, and needs review.

 ### `execution::let_async_scope`